Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Oh flesh, how do I surrender to my God that no foe may come against me in my darkest hours?
 Stop this attention to the slanderous attacks in life!
 You, Lord, should occupy my heart as I seek my purpose.

-Your perceptions of me, dear God, I must disappoint as I fail before you in my daily walk?
+I must disappoint your perceptions of me, dear God, as I fail before you in my daily walk?
 To allow an evil thought or action to take hold becomes angering, envious, impatient, unkind, intolerant, or sinful because of our human nature.
 Yet, though they originated in pain, I know these actions can be used for good when part of God’s design.

 You showed reactive anger in humanness through your Son as He walked the earth to prepare for the ultimate sacrifice.
 Our right to complain no longer makes sense after the ultimate gift of the cross.
 So how dare I claim attention?
 I am failing in appreciation of the Lord’s sacrifice!

 Why react to vile representations of righteous behavior?
-Must I stomp my feet when one speaks of me or mine or trust your reasoning?
+Must I stomp my feet or trust your reasoning when one speaks of me or mine?

 We find ourselves in an embarrassing state, Lord.
 We realize our faults and wrongdoings.
 I hear myself as I have a passion for God’s purpose and yet am angered by my sin and complacency.